songtianyi/landscape-of-programming/README.md

 [中文](zh_CN.md) [English](README.md)

 In college, the scheduled classes shaped your way of learning, But after graduated, nobody telling you what to learn.
 You learned a lot, but in the meantime, you realized you know nothing.
 Because you don't have a knowledge hierarchy in your mind.
-This repo will(but not yet) show you a full clear view of programming technologies.
+This repo will(but not yet) show you a full clear view of programming techniques.
 Schedule your study plan with this hierarchy.
 Get charged before you out of battery :)

 ### Knowledge hierarchy for programming